awsdocs/aws-freertos-docs/doc_source/portingguide/tls-certkey-setup.md

 1. Choose **Actions**, and then choose **Attach policy**\.

-1. Find and choose the AWS IoT policy that you created and attached to your RSA certificate in the [Connecting Your Device to AWS IoT](testing-connect-iot.md) instructions, and then choose **Attach**\.
+1. Find and choose the AWS IoT policy that you created and attached to your RSA certificate in the [Connecting your device to AWS IoT](testing-connect-iot.md) instructions, and then choose **Attach**\.

 **To attach a thing to your device certificate**